 In some cases, you may benefit from additional B vitamins and vitamin C, as well as magnesium, to support your adrenals.

-B Complex Plus– B vitamins play an important role in cell metabolism, thyroid function, and adrenal function.
+B Complex Plus – B vitamins play an important role in cell metabolism, thyroid function, and adrenal function.
 They become depleted in stressful situations that often precede the development of autoimmunity.
 Four especially important B vitamins are pantothenic acid (B5), thiamine or benfotiamine (B1), biotin (B7), and cobalamin (B12).
-This exceptional combination of B vitamins, including Vitamins B1, B2, B3, B5, B6, B12, biotin, and folate (as Metafolin L-5-MTHF) should be helpful for most people with low energy levels.
+This exceptional combination of B vitamins, including vitamins B1, B2, B3, B5, B6, B12, biotin, and folate (as Metafolin L-5-MTHF), should be helpful for most people with low energy levels.
 B vitamins are water-soluble vitamins and do not build up in the body, so the risk for toxicity is almost nonexistent.

 Advanced Strategies